Impeccable Chihuahuas 352-299-0631 please text or email for a time to speak. Facetime Avail. to see puppies

-1. Do you health test your Chihuahuas?
+2. Do you health test your Chihuahuas?
 RIGHT answer- You are looking for OFA paperwork on the PARENTS (patellas, heart and eyes).
 You can check out a breeder by doing a search here----> OFFA.org.
 Vet examinations check ups mean NOTHING/NADA more than a quick exam looking for obvious problems.
 Most genetic issues are only detected with proper testing.
 Ask to see the OFA patellas, heart and eyes.
 Do not take anyone's word. " I know my lines"or "I never have issues" is also not acceptable.
 You may also ask for DNA testing of specific diseases to see what your new puppy may be a carrier of.
 NEVER purchase a puppy from two parents who carry the same problematic gene.
 Doubling up on carrier status is dangerous.

-3. Do you offer a health guarantee?
+4. Do you offer a health guarantee?
 RIGHT answer- You are looking for at LEAST a one month initially for diseases but TWO YEARS for genetic/congenital issues.

-4. May we visit you?
+5. May we visit you?
 RIGHT answer- Most quality breeders breed their puppies from their personal home which means it's not like a store.
 Your breeder may only want serious buyers in their home but you should be able to FaceTime or Zoom live.
 Never send money to anyone until you see a puppy live or at least on Zoom/FaceTime.
 Do not be offended if you cannot visit while the puppies are young (under 8 weeks old).
 Dog diseases are carried on people and their clothing and until the puppies are vaccinated, breeders are very cautious.

 6. What do you feed your adults?
 Any good quality food or feeding raw is acceptable.
 Grocery store or big box store food is usually lacking.
 A 20lb bag of food should cost at least $30 if it's quality.
 What do you feed your puppies?
 High quality puppy food for the first year is acceptable.
 We happen to like Royal Canin Chihuahua food.

 7. How do you socialize your puppies?
 Using Puppy Culture method is best in our opinion.
 If they do not use Puppy Culture, at least find out if they clip toenails regularly, interact with the family, are exposed to different sights and sounds and have ample opportunity for play and use of toys and chewies.
 Usually, the breeder has enough on his or her plate that a 10-12 week old puppy is not leash trained or potty trained yet.
-Good breeders will at least start the potty/pad training and give you good advice.
+Good breeders will at least start the potty/pad training and give you good advice going forward.

 8. What are your requirements for a home for one of your puppies?
 You should expect a rigorous questionnaire and phone call from a breeder.
 YOU should also ask many questions in return.